chiiyokii/AI_Project/README.md

 ### **2. Additional analysis**

-Here is a map of all the prices.
+Here is a map of all the prices by quantiles.

 ![Image](https://github.com/user-attachments/assets/104b1458-8e9a-4991-b626-ab2c5e6e2e40)